Operation Thunderbolt (video game): Ports

 Ocean Software published conversions of Operation Thunderbolt for the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum in 1989.
-A cartridge version for the Amstrad GX4000 followed in 1993.
+A cartridge version for the GX4000 followed in 1993.

 The Super NES version was released by Taito in 1994 and works with the SNES Mouse and the Super Scope.
 The player can choose from a variety of different characters.
 The storyline was altered so that the hijackers were members of the fictional Bintazi People's Republic, under lifelong dictator General Abul Bazarre, who demands that his comrades be freed or the hostages will be executed.

 Influence

 The story for the game is loosely based on the plot of the film by the same name, which in turn was based on the real-life Entebbe raid that occurred on July 4, 1976.

 Reception

 In Japan, Game Machine listed Operation Thunderbolt as the second most successful upright arcade unit of January 1989.
 It became Japan's second highest-grossing dedicated arcade game of 1989, below Chase H.Q.
 In the United States, Operation Thunderbolt was the third highest-grossing dedicated arcade game of 1989.
 Operation Thunderbolt was also Japan's eighth highest-grossing dedicated arcade game of 1990.